Prajwal208V/PreapBytes/react/README.md

 React uses two virtual DOMs to render the user interface.
 One of them is used to store the current state of the objects and the other to store the previous state of the objects.
 Whenever the virtual DOM gets updated, react compares the two virtual DOMs and gets to know about which virtual DOM objects were updated.
 After knowing which objects were updated, react renders only those objects inside the real DOM instead of rendering the complete real DOM.
 This way, with the use of virtual DOM, react solves the problem of inefficient updating
 )

 **[⬆ Back to Top](#table-of-contents)**

+3.### JSX
-3.-> react use JSX(JavaScript Syntax Extension)
+react use JSX(JavaScript Syntax Extension)
 JSX is a combination of HTML and JavaScript.
 We can embed JavaScript objects inside the HTML elements.place them in the DOM without using functions like appendChild( ) or createElement( ).But JSX is not supported by the browsers, as a result Babel compiler transcompile the code into JavaScript code.
 JSX makes codes easy and understandable.
 It is easy to learn if we know HTML and JavaScript.
+->Why can’t browsers read JSX
+Because there is no inherent implementation for the browser engines to read and understand them.
+JSX is not intended to be implemented by the engines or browsers, it is intended to be used by various transcompiler like (Babel ) which transform these JSX into valid JavaScript code.
 ![image](https://user-images.githubusercontent.com/92531202/164877770-4deefef6-5c0c-4339-896f-718bb8abe93a.png)

 **[⬆ Back to Top](#table-of-contents)**

+4. ### One-way Data Binding
-4.-> a special feature is One-way Data Binding:Follows Unidirectional data flow or data binding.The data in react flows only in one direction i.e. the data is       transferred from top to bottom i.e. from parent components to child components.
+a special feature is One-way Data Binding:Follows Unidirectional data flow or data binding.The data in react flows only in one direction i.e. the data is       transferred from top to bottom i.e. from parent components to child components.
 The properties(props) in the child component cannot return the data to its           parent component but it can have communication with the parent components to modify the states according to the provided inputs.
 This is the working process of       one-way data binding.
 This keeps everything modular and fast.

 **[⬆ Back to Top](#table-of-contents)**

+5.### Components
-5.-> Components:React.js is component-based, which means React.js divides the web page into multiple components as it is component-based.Each component is a         part of the UI design which has its own logic and design
+React.js is component-based, which means React.js divides the web page into multiple components as it is component-based.Each component is a         part of the UI design which has its own logic and design

 **[⬆ Back to Top](#table-of-contents)**

+6. ### Conditional Statements
-6.-> Conditional Statements: JSX allows us to write conditional statements.
+JSX allows us to write conditional statements.
 The data in the browser is displayed according to the conditions provided inside the JSX.

 **[⬆ Back to Top](#table-of-contents)**

-👉React v/s angular?
+### React v/s angular
 React:
 Type- React is a JavaScript library
 Best feature- It gives you the freedom to choose the tools, architecture, and libraries, for developing an app.